 Asthma is a chronic condition, so it’s often covered by pet insurance.
 Depending on the specifics of your policy and coverage, this may include emergency visits related to an asthma attack, supportive care, and diagnostic testing.

 Some insurance companies offer additional coverage for prescriptions, which can help with the cost of your cat’s asthma medication.

 If the condition existed prior to enrolling your cat, however, it’s a pre-existing condition, and most pet insurance plans don’t cover pre-existing conditions.
 Your policy may also have deductibles and plan limits, so it’s best to consult with your insurance provider to discuss the details of your policy and coverage.

 How to Minimize Asthma Attacks in Your Cat

 Treatment for asthma is designed to control the attacks and symptoms.
 Along with medication, you can help your cat by minimizing the triggers that lead to an immune response and an asthma attack.

 Common allergens that may trigger an asthma attack in a cat include:

 You may not be able to eliminate your cat’s asthma symptoms completely, but if you can remove the triggers, you may be able to lower the frequency of attacks.
 This is especially important if your cat is prone to severe asthma attacks that can become critical.

 Cat asthma is an uncomfortable and stressful condition for both you and your cat.
 Because it’s an immune response, asthma has no cure or direct treatment.
 The treatment options seek to minimize attacks and alleviate the symptoms using oral corticosteroids, antihistamines, or inhaled medications.
-You and your vet can choose the best treatment for your cat based on its individual medical history and the severity of its symptoms.
+You and your vet can choose the best treatment for your cat based on their individual medical history and the severity of their symptoms.

 Featured Image Credit: RozochkaIvn, Shutterstock